andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 I dunno, that looks like a cliff

-"I think there's a trail that wraps around"
+"It looks like there's a trail that wraps around"

 That wraps around a cliff??

+"Yeah, at least that's what it shows"

+I think your phone is wrong

 "There's only one way to find out"

-Halfway up Mt Prest we've found ourselves in quite a pickle.
-Standing on the precipice of what would appear to be a cliff our otherwise trusty trail has winnowed down to a slender footpath perched atop a cliff hugging the left side of Prest's craggy mass (if you told me that Cliff Pickle was a NASCAR driver in the 1970s I'd believe you.
-Hell I'd probably think you were lying if you told me Cliff Pickle wasn't a NASCAR driver in the 1970s).
+Standing on the precipice of what would appear to be a cliff our otherwise trusty trail has winnowed down to a slender footpath perched atop a cliff hugging the left side of Prest's craggy mass.
+It's quite the pickle (if you told me that Cliff Pickle was a NASCAR driver in the 1970s I'd believe you.
+Hell I'd probably think you were lying if you told me Cliff Pickle *wasn't* a NASCAR driver in the 1970s).

 But no adventure story is complete without a harrowing test of mettle: